joereger/GymnasiumAIReinforcementLearning/memory-bank/environments/pong/activeContext.md

 ## Current Status (Last Updated: 5/11/2025)

-We have **pivoted from DQN to PPO (Proximal Policy Optimization)** for the Pong environment.
-After thorough diagnostics with the DQN implementation, we identified several issues that were complicating the learning process.
-PPO was chosen as a more robust alternative that typically offers better sample efficiency and stability.
+We have **pivoted from DQN to PPO (Proximal Policy Optimization)** for the Pong environment, with significant improvements to the implementation.
+The PPO algorithm has been enhanced with robust logging, visualization, training continuity features, and optimized for longer training runs.

 ## Current Implementation

-Our current focus is on the **PPO implementation** with the following key characteristics:
+Our current focus is on the **improved PPO implementation** (`pong_ppo.py`, renamed from `pong_ppo_train.py`) with the following key characteristics:

 1. **Environment Wrappers**: We've consolidated the environment wrappers into a dedicated module (`pong_env_wrappers.py`) ensuring:
    * Proper frame preprocessing (grayscale, resizing to 84x84)
    * Frame stacking (4 frames) in channels-first format for PyTorch
    * Essential Atari-specific wrappers including `FireResetEnv`, `NoopResetEnv`, etc.
    * Reduced action space of 3 actions (STAY, UP, DOWN) for efficiency
+   * Automatic sound disabling for training

 2. **PPO Architecture**:
    * Actor-Critic network with shared CNN backbone